 If you're depressed the symptoms pertain in a large way to your feelings.
 There's a tendency to think of this as psychological.
 You might say to yourself you have to "shake yourself out of it."
 Others might counsel "pull yourself together."
 But you hear of many people who just can't even get out of bed in the morning.
 This is why its an organic, medical disorder.
 But how can a biological cause be responsible for emotional manifestations in the mental realm?
 Its because brain chemistry is unbalanced which affects thinking and nerve functioning.

 Depression is more that feeling blue (i.e. down in the dumps).
 It is also a matter of exhaustion and fatigue.
 It is not only psychological but physiological.
 You don't feel energetic and you may feel slowed down.
 It is not a matter of being deprived of calories because depression "depresses" the whole body.
 You feel fatigued all the time and its difficult to motivate yourself.
 Thinking can be tiring and making a decision may seem impossible.
 Concentrating and remembering things may be beyond your capabilities.
-You may feel restless and unable to focus.
+You may feel restless, anxious or irritable and unable to focus.
 You may not be able to accomplish your work properly and could be ineffective in other areas.
 A mental burden weighs you down and it seems you must carry it wherever you go.
 Activities you previously enjoyed no longer interest you.
 Its like someone's turned on a low frequency wave generator which neutralizes all positive and meaningful expression and leaves the world with only superficial activity.
+You feel empty inside.
 Another symptom of depression is not sleeping very well or sleeping too much.
-Any solution for a Christian is contained in God's promises.
-This one is "he grants sleep to those he loves" (Psalm 127:2).
-Therefore, to overcome this concern "cast all your anxiety on him because he cares for you" ( 1 Peter 5:7).
+God's promise is "he grants sleep to those he loves" (Psalm 127:2).

 Recovery will take a different approach.
 "Many are the plans in a man's heart, but the counsel of the Lord, it will stand" (Proverbs 19:21).
 If you are genuinely depressed then grandiose plans are beyond your capabilities.
 "The mind of man plans his way, but the Lord directs his steps" (16:9).
 You need to take it one step at a time.
 Even taking a step can be baffling.
 You still have responsibilities but multi-tasking may be too difficult.
 The old saying "necessity is the mother of invention" applies.
 Deep in your heart man believes" (Romans 10:10).
 If you know in your heart something needs to be done then your mind won't mislead you.
 You can feel confident and at rest when you take that step.
 God does "enlarge my steps under me" (Psalm 18:36).